PaulSt/NGSTrefftz/README.md

 To access the newest features the nightly version of NGSolve works best and [lapack](http://www.netlib.org/lapack/) >= 3.9 is required.

 ## News
+⚠️ Oct, 2022: With v0.2.0 the git history has undergone a major cleanup, please make sure to clone the repo anew.

 🚀 Oct, 2022: New and improved implementation of the embedded Trefftz method via `EmbeddedTrefftzFES`!

 🚀 Aug, 2022: Three different [pip](https://pypi.org/search/?q=ngstrefftz)-installer available, now using wheels!

 🚀 Mar, 2022: NGSTrefftz now has a [website](https://paulst.github.io/NGSTrefftz/)!

-🚀 Feb, 2022: If you are using NGSolve nightly releases: [NGSolve@eda758d](https://github.com/NGSolve/ngsolve/commit/eda758d99483888851913d8a5c9aff4d0cbc9cc2) breaks a dependency and [NGSolve@3d52ecd](https://github.com/NGSolve/ngsolve/commit/3d52ecd615f2b7c409219eebaba99288ea19c1bc) produces import issue.
+⚠️ Feb, 2022: If you are using NGSolve nightly releases: [NGSolve@eda758d](https://github.com/NGSolve/ngsolve/commit/eda758d99483888851913d8a5c9aff4d0cbc9cc2) breaks a dependency and [NGSolve@3d52ecd](https://github.com/NGSolve/ngsolve/commit/3d52ecd615f2b7c409219eebaba99288ea19c1bc) produces import issue.
 Make sure to update ngstrefftz submodules and move to newest ngsolve version, at least [NGSolve@5839a09](https://github.com/NGSolve/ngsolve/commit/5839a09810235a938bd85807d8e638d3a0b6c69d).

 🚀 Jan, 2022: NGSTrefftz is now available via pip!